-Red Haircrow is an award-winning writer, educator, psychologist and filmmaker of Native (Chiricahua Apache/Cherokee) and African American heritage, whose first career was in law enforcement.
-They hold a Master’s of Arts in Native American Studies and a Bachelor’s of Science in Psychology.
+Red Haircrow is an award-winning writer, educator, psychologist and filmmaker who is Native (Chiricahua Apache/Cherokee) and African American, whose first career was in law enforcement.
+They hold a Master’s in Native American Studies and a Bachelor’s of Science in Psychology.

-Member of Native Indigenous Studies Association, American Psychological Association, Apache N’De Nation International Envoy Germany, 2017-2019 Secretary for the Native Research Network & 2019-2020 Society of American Indian/Alaskan Native Psychologists Mentorship Committee Liaison, Red remains active in Native American and other intercultural education on culture, history, and current events on both sides of the Atlantic.
+Member of Native Indigenous Studies Association (NAIS), American Psychological Association (APA), WHO Global Clinical Practice Network, Apache N’De Nation International Envoy Germany, 2017-2019 Secretary for the Native Research Network (NRN), 2019-2020 Society of American Indian/Alaskan Native Psychologists (SIP) Mentorship Committee Liaison, Red remains active in Native American and other intercultural education on culture, history, and current events on both sides of the Atlantic.
 Currently based in Berlin, Germany, through their multimedia consultation company, Flying With Red Haircrow Productions, Red explores and pursues opportunities for collaboration in education, film, art, music and more.